Webslash/duty/README.md

 However, existing solutions are a pain to configure, maintain, and often cost a fortune when you use them for queue-like workloads.

 Duty’s different.
-It’s a lean TypeScript workflow orchestration library that uses your existing **Postgres** instance — no external dependencies, no platform lock-in, fully open source.
+It’s a lean TypeScript workflow orchestration library that uses your existing **Postgres** database — no external dependencies, no platform lock-in, fully open source.

 Install it like you would Prisma/Kysely/Drizzle.
 Scale it to queue-level volumes, with all the pros of a workflow platform.